 Art History English - Written Language Religious Studies

-Dance Language Supported English Biology
+Dance English - Visual/Oral Literature Biology

-Drama♦ Language Supported English Chemistry
+Drama♦ English Excel for Language Learners Chemistry

 Music English Max Earth and Space Science

 Visual Arts Design♦ Health Science and Psychology Physics

 Visual Arts Paint♦ Sport and Exercise Science Accounting

 Visual Arts Photography♦ Chinese Business Studies

 Visual Arts Print♦ French Classical Studies

 Design and Visual Communication ♦ German Economics

 Digital Technologies Japanese Geography

 Food Design Technology♦ Latin History

 Material Design Technology♦ Spanish Tourism#

 Media Studies♦ Calculus Te Reo Maori

 Mathematics

 Statistics University Programme

 - \ Subject can be started at this level

-- ^See Page 9
+- ^See Page 5

 - # Unit Standard Courses

-- ♦ Certain tasks for these subjects can be completed at home.
+♦ Certain tasks for these subjects can be completed at home.
 However, the majority of tasks for these subjects involve being in the classroom using specialist equipment (both in and beyond normal classroom hours).
 Students wishing to take more than two of these subjects need to be aware of this workload consideration and its likely impact on their weekly schedule.
 You are encouraged to seek advice from the faculties concerned and your Dean, before making your option choices.
 Year 13 NCEA students are timetabled into Philosophy, Religion and Ethics and have some time for independent study.